 02Business Process Outsourcing (BPO)

 Offshoring is a form of outsourcing.
 Offshoring is when a company moves business processes or services to a country other than its home country or primary marketplace.
-This is usually done in an effort to cut costs.
+It is usually done to cut costs.
 Typically the new country has lower labor costs.

 Offshoring and outsourcing are not synonymous, though to many they have the same negative connotation.
 However, outsourcing can mean job opportunities for those who want to work from home.

 The definition of homeshoring (also known as homesourcing), according to Dictionary.com, is "the transfer of service industry jobs to electronically connected home-based employees."
 So homeshoring is essentially turning office jobs into work at home jobs.

 But homeshoring is different from offshoring because in homeshoring the home-based jobs are typically done within the country where the employer operates.

 Homeshoring may or may not involve outsourcing, which is contracting for work to be done by a third party outside the company.
 If a company employs its home-based workers, then homeshoring is not outsourcing.

 Examples: A company that uses U.S. home-based call center agents to take calls from within the U.S. is homeshoring.
 However, if the same U.S.-based company hired call center agents in India to take calls from U.S. customers, that would be offshoring.